aaqibb13/Primality-Testing/README.md

 # Note:
 Deterministic Primality testing algorithms are not included in this repository because we strictly adhere to primality testing algorithms that are efficient and used in practice.

+# Purpose:
+The purpose of this repository is to include all the primality testing algorithms so that one can suitably understand why Miller-Rabin is an ideal choice in most cryptographic applications where Primality testing plays a crucial role.